jasn-armstrng/project-euler-cpp/ReadMe.txt

  Header files are used to declare certain types of functions that can be used throughout your program -> It's the common place where just function declarations are stored.

- Header files get included into .cpp files via the #include prepocessor directive.

- Put header file(s) into a separate header file directory.

- A header file is NOT a translation unit, but used in prepocessing one.

  Header guard
  ------------
  Note at the top of the header file we have the default prepocessor directive,